salamander2/macchecker/README.md

 Make sure that you run the refresh option if you think something has changed.
 (The program will refresh every 60 seconds or whatever you set it to).

+### Requirements

+1. Linux, due to the MacChanger program as well as how Indicator Notification icons work.
+(The code is specific to Ubuntu and its derivatives).
+2. The macchanger program must be installed: `sudo apt-get install macchanger` .
+3. Python is obviously required too.

 ### To install this program

 * copy the program and save it as macchecker.py or whatever else you call it